Willie Hall (English footballer): Football career

 He made his international debut against France in December 1933 and went on to appear in a total of ten international games for England.
-During England's match against Northern Ireland on 16 November 1938, Hall scored five goals during a 30-minute period either side of half-time.
+During England's match against Ireland on 16 November 1938, Hall scored five goals during a 30-minute period either side of half-time.
 Three of these were within a four-minute spell and Hall still holds the record for the fastest hat-trick for England in an international match.

 During the Second World War, Hall continue to play in friendly matches for Spurs whilst also being a member of the London Police Reserve.

 Later career

 Ill-health brought an end to his playing career in 1945 and he suffered the amputation of both lower legs.
 He continued his association with the game as a vice-president of the Spurs Supporters Club and in coaching roles at Clapton Orient and other clubs.
 Testimonial games were played at both Tottenham and Notts County grounds in 1946.
 From 1954 he became a publican.
 The Willie Hall Memorial Trophy is still played for each year having been inaugurated in 1967, the year he died, by the Newark Football Alliance.
 Hall's fame was enhanced on 16 February 1959, when he was chosen as the subject of This Is Your Life by BBC Television host Eamonn Andrews.